JemyNathanael/pdp-fe/README.md

 # Accelist PDP Frontend

 ## About
+> Branch `main` is Accelist PDP Front end will serve as Personal Data Protection Website.
-> Accelist PDP Front end will serve as Personal Data Protection Website.
+> Branch `public-page/main` is Accelist PDP Front end will serve as Public Page of Personal Data Protection Website.

 ## Template
 We are using the Accelist Next.js starter.
 The documentation are on the [https://github.com/accelist/nextjs-starter](https://github.com/accelist/nextjs-starter) repository.